felleg/felleg.gitlab.io-backup/content/posts/the-bic-cristal.md

 This is a story of how investing $6 in my learning gear made a big difference.

-This text was originally included in [Overcoming Learning Anxiety](/overcoming-learning-anxiety), but felt superfluous, so I am posting it in a separate text.
+This text was originally written in 2022 to be included in [Overcoming Learning Anxiety](/overcoming-learning-anxiety), but felt superfluous, so I am posting it in a separate text.